Are you interested in learning new vocabulary for business English?

 Cash flow statement

-The amount of cash and cash equivalents entering and leaving a company
+Finance vocabulary: The amount of cash and cash equivalents entering and leaving a company.

 Chief Executive Officer.
-The highest-ranking executive (manager, director) of a business.
+The highest-ranking executive (manager, director, leader) of a business.
+The boss!

 Close a deal